Fundamentals of Visual Composition

 Validating with External Sources

 Research and studies in design consistently highlight the importance of strong visual composition.
 According to a recent publication in Design Journal, books with well-thought-out compositions tend to hold the reader's attention longer.
-Additionally, a survey by Book Design Insights reveals that coffee table book with superior visual composition have higher sales.
+Additionally, a survey by Book Design Insights reveals that coffee table books with superior visual composition have higher sales.
 These sources underline the critical role that visual composition plays in the success of coffee table book design, providing concrete numbers to back up this claim.

 Typography and Text Layout